 Quick highlights:

-- Makes 4 generous servings with rice
+- Makes 4 generous servings with perfect sweet-savory balance

 Time Requirements